FirebaseExtended/reactfire/docs/quickstart.md

-# ReactFire Quickstart
+# Getting Started with ReactFire

 ⚛ + 🔥 = 🌯

-We'll build a web app that displays, in _real time_, the tastiness of a burrito.
-It will listen to **Cloud Firestore** for its data, and we'll configure **Firebase Performance Monitoring** so we can get some perf stats.
+This quickstart shows you how to connect your React web app to **Cloud Firestore**, listen for its data, and display the data in _real time_.
+We'll also configure **Firebase Performance Monitoring** so you can get some performance stats.

+Let's build a web app that displays, in _real time_, the tastiness of a burrito.
+Yum!

 To see the completed app, check out [this StackBlitz workspace](https://stackblitz.com/fork/reactfire-sample).

 ## 1. Create a document in Cloud Firestore
-> If your project doesn't have a Cloud Firestore database instance yet, check out [these instructions](https://firebase.google.com/docs/firestore/quickstart#create) to create a new instance and initialize it in _locked mode_.
+> If your project doesn't have a Cloud Firestore database instance yet, check out [these instructions](https://firebase.google.com/docs/firestore/quickstart#create) to create a new instance.
+Please initialize it in _locked mode_.

 1. Go to the _Database_ tab in the [Firebase console](https://console.firebase.google.com).